shashank-99-code/book-reader-app/AI_SETUP.md

 - **Progress-aware summarization**: Get AI summaries of your reading progress up to any point
 - **Book Q&A**: Ask questions about the book content and get intelligent answers
+- **Multi-format support**: Works with both PDF and EPUB files
+- **Automatic processing**: Books are automatically processed for AI features upon upload
 - **Caching**: Summaries are cached for performance and to reduce API calls

 ## Setup Instructions